jamie-lord/Lord.technology/_posts/2026-05-21-the-military-aircraft-tracker-i-built-for-an-audience-of-one.md

 ![MilMov daily brief](/uploads/milmov-daily-brief.png)

 The header above is roughly what greets me when I open the laptop in the morning.
 The "What's happening" feed is composed events — co-firing anomalies grouped by subject — and the chips on the right are the dimensions they fired on.
 Four Pilatus PC-21s in formation at FL185 over France.
-Sixteen British T-6 Texan IIs out of Whiting Field within thirty minutes.
+Ten US Navy T-45 Goshawks holding tight formation at FL132.
 A New York State Police Bell 430 squawking emergency.
 The number in the orange pill on the left is the composed score; the colour intensity is the rarity tier.
 If you have ever stayed up too late reading Aviation Week, this image is probably already producing a small reaction in your chest.

 ## It started as a different project